 Following the development of the launch of AIM in June 2016, an element of the universal supports (Levels 1-3) for the early years sector includes a new Inclusion Charter underpinned by updated Diversity, Equality and Inclusion Guidelines for Early Childhood Care and Education.

-In conjunction with this, a 15 hour training programme for educators has been developed around the Charter and Guidelines.
-WCCC delivered 10 training programmes in 2017 with another 8 planned between now and June 2018.
+This 15 hour training programme for educators has been developed around the Charter and Guidelines.
+WCCC delivered 10 training programmes in 2017 with another 7 planned between now and July 2018.
 The training is free to all.

 It explores a wide variety of challenges facing early childhood services that can inhibit or prevent services operating in a fully inclusive manner.
 Challenges such as prejudice, real representation of all children in an early childhood service, strategies to promote inclusive practice and how to draw up an Inclusion policy for your early childhood service are all explored.
 The programme uses the strength based Anti-Bias approach throughout.